becketalservices/beas-cnx-cloud/docs/Azure/chapter1.md

 # 1. Create Kubernetes infrastructure on Azure

 Choose an Azure region that suits your needs.
-See [Quotas and region availability for Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas) for more details.
+See [Quotas and region availability for Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas) for more details.<br>
+Make sure your region has enough resources available.
+When you careate a cluster with 6 nodes, using Standard_B4ms servers, you need 24 free regional vCPUs and 24 free Standard BS vCPUs available.

 ## 1.1 Prepare Azure Environment and Administrative Console